Who is Jesus Christ?

 Jesus is God

-Jesus himself once asked this question to his disciples.
-We find the story in Matthew 16.
+Jesus himself once asked his disciples this question.
+We find the story in Matthäus 16.

 "Jesus came to the region of Caesarea Philippi and asked his disciples, 'Who do people say the Son of Man is?
 They said, Some say you are John the Baptist, some say you are Elijah, some say you are Jeremiah or one of the prophets.
 He asked them: Who do you say I am?
 Then Simon Peter answered and said: You are Christ, the Son of the living God!"